 Wide Lace-Trimmed Veil

-The wedding veil style a bride chooses on her big day should complement her gown and draw attention to her smiling face.
-Whether you go with a simple veil, cathedral veil, or even one adorned with bling, it is an accessory essential for most brides-to-be.
+The best wedding veil style for a bride on her big day will complement her gown and draw attention to her smiling face.
+Whether you go with a simple fingertip veil, cathedral veil, or even one adorned with bling, it is an accessory essential for most brides-to-be.
 Check out the different types of wedding veils for your nuptials using a style guide.

 Lace is a traditional fabric for brides, and this short veil with wide lace trim will accent a lace gown without overwhelming the bride.
 Wear it to a traditional church ceremony with a simple headband or clip to keep it in place; the short length is also good for an outdoor ceremony where wind may be an issue.
 It works best with simple hairstyles so the lace doesn't get lost.